citrix/citrix-mcs-sdk-samples/VMware/ProvScheme/Update Master Image/README.md

     Valid paths are of the format:
         XDHyp:\HostingUnits\<HostingUnitName>\<path>\<VMName>.vm\<SnapshotName>.snapshot XDHyp:\HostingUnits\<HostingUnitName>\<path>\<TemplateName>.template

+**NOTE:**
+  * If `-DataDiskPersistence` was set during Catalog/ProvScheme creation (See [The Data Disk Feature of VMware](../../ProvScheme/Data%20Disk/), for more info),
+    * The new MasterImageVM must also contain **exactly ONE Data Disk**.
+    * The Image Preparation will prepare both OS and Data disk
+	* After running the `Publish-ProvMasterVMImage` cmd,
+	  * The new VMs will be created with the updated OS and Data Disks.
+	  * The existing VMs' Non-Persistent disks will be updated on the next power cycle from Citrix Studio.
+	  * The existing VMs' Persistent disks will not be updated on the next power cycle from Citrix Studio.

 **Step 2: Verify New Image Addition.**

 Verifying the updated master image history is matched with the updated master image of ProvScheme by using Get-ProvSchemeMasterVMImageHistory and Get-ProvScheme.